+855 (0) 86 665 567

 Beng Mealea Temple

 Siem Reap’s most favorite outlaying temple is located 65km away from Siem Reap.
 There are several ways to get to the temple, including the more appealing but longer way that uses the old logging road and bypasses the Kulen Mountains, a total of 75km.
-It is possible to drop off or pick up anywhere along the way to reduce the amount of kms to 20-30km for the day.
+It is possible to drop off or pick up anywhere along the way to reduce the amount of km to 20-30km for the day.
 The recommended route is to cycle from Phnom Bok to Beng Mealea, about 30km in total.
 The route passes mostly paved roads and is for the most part not shaded.
-The view of paddy fields and local villages are the main attraction.
-For the diehard bikers using the logging route that goes parallel along the Kulen mountain rang is much recommended.
+The view of paddy fields and local villages is the main attraction.
+For the diehard bikers using the logging route that goes parallel along the Kulen mountain range is much recommended.
 The route is long and uses a road not well maintained but good enough for cycling and offers stunning views of the countryside and the Phnom Kulen landscape.
 Plenty of stops can be made including picnic lunches.

-Total kms: 20-30km (depending on drop off point) or 75km
+Total km: 20-30km (depending on drop-off point) or 75km

-Preferred time: leave REP at 6:00AM
+Preferred time: leave REP at 6:00 AM

 Level of experience: Beginner/intermediate